Published 06:19 IST, November 3rd 2020

 Advertisement

 Following reports of several people being wounded in a suspected terror attack near a synagogue in Vienna, French President Emmanuel Macron expressed solidarity with Austria.
-Dutch Prime Minister Mark Rutte has also tweeted his support to Austrian government.
+Dutch Prime Minister Mark Rutte has also tweeted his support to the Austrian government.

 Advertisement